hylang/hy/docs/style-guide.rst

 The ``(comment)`` macro is still subject to the three laws.
 If you're tempted to violate them, consider discarding a string instead with ``#_``.

-Semicolon comments shall start with some number of semicolons and have a space between the semicolons and the start of the comment.
+Semicolon comments always have one space between the semicolon and the start of the comment.
 Also, try to not comment the obvious.

 .. code-block:: clj

-    ;;;; Major Header Labeling a Major Section
-    ;; Headers should only be one line.
-    ;; This is non-header commentary, but not about a particular form.
+    ;; This commentary is not about a particular form.
     ;; These can span multiple lines.
+    ;; Limit them to column 76.
-    ;; These are separated from the next form or form comment by a blank line.
+    ;; Separate them from the next form or form comment with a blank line.

     ;; Good.
     (setv ind (dec x))  ; indexing starts from 0
                                     ; margin comment continues on the next line.

     ;; Style-compliant but just states the obvious.
     (setv ind (dec x))  ; sets index to x-1

     ;; Bad.
     (setv ind (dec x));typing words for fun

-    ;;; Minor Header Comment Labeling a Minor Section

     ;; Comment about the whole foofunction call.
     ;; These can also span mulitple lines.